 We have various contractual obligations, which are recorded as liabilities in our condensed consolidated financial statements.
 Other items, such as operating lease obligations, are not recognized as liabilities in our condensed consolidated financial statements but are required to be disclosed.
+The following table summarizes future payments and interest related to indebtedness, including the \$30.0 million balance on the Senior Secured Revolving Credit Facility for the partial and full years subsequent to the quarter ended September 30, 2017.

-There have been no material changes, outside of the ordinary course of business, to our contractual obligations as previously disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016.
+There have been no material changes, except as follows, to our contractual obligations as previously disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016: